-|Comfort And Fit (20%)|
+|Comfort and Fit (20%)|

 |Powder skirt?||Yes, removable||Yes||Yes||Yes||Yes|

 Our Analysis and Test Results

-The First Chair performs well in most of our metrics.
+The First Chair GTX performs well in most of our metrics.
 In general, this is a well-designed and well-built jacket that only lacks the minute details that other high-end jackets bring to the table.
 For most users, this shell is perfectly adequate.

 Shell jackets are not known for their warmth, but rather, they are designed to provide all of the other attributes of a winter jacket.
 They assume that users who choose shell jackets prefer to layer insulating garments underneath the shell to match the temperature in the mountains.
-This gives the user more control over their warmth level than an insulated ski jacket, but it also means that the shell alone is not very warm.
+This design gives the user more control over their warmth level than an insulated ski jacket, but it also means that the shell alone is not very warm.

 Comfort and Fit

-The fit of the jacket is also pretty good, and while it doesn't match the tailoring of the most high-end ski shells on the market, it fits just fine.
+The jacket's fit is also pretty good, and while it doesn't match the tailoring of the most high-end ski shells on the market, it fits just fine.
 If anything, the jacket is a bit loose, but it still comes with an athletic cut that looks and feels like it is made specifically for skiing.
 On the slopes, we never felt hindered in our movements.
 The shoulders and elbows are loose without being baggy, and even when we layered heavy down sweaters underneath the shell, it never felt too tight.

 Another reason we sometimes reach for shell jackets over insulated ski jackets is that we want more ventilation.
 Shell jackets usually have longer armpit vents to make up for the occasions when we get our layering wrong underneath.
-The First Chair features average-length armpit vents compared to other shells on the market.
+The First Chair GTX features average-length armpit vents compared to other shells on the market.

-The First Chair includes tons of features that make your day on the ski hill easier and more convenient.
+The First Chair GTX includes tons of features that make your day on the ski hill easier and more convenient.
 It has a full suite of four zippered pockets on the jacket's front, two at waist level and two at chest level.
-The waist-level pockets are lined on both sides with a soft fleecy liner, and the chest pockets have this same soft liner on the back-of-the-hand side.
-There is an internal chest pocket with a headphone port for easy listening, and an internal drop-in pocket for goggles, extra gloves, or other large items.
+The waist-level pockets are lined on both sides with a soft fleece liner, and the chest pockets have this same soft liner on the back-of-the-hand side.
+There is an internal chest pocket with a headphone port for easy listening and an internal drop-in pocket for goggles, extra gloves, or other large items.
 The shell also features a small sleeve pocket above the left wrist that holds an RFID ski pass so that your pass is close to the scanner, and you don't have to do the Macarena to get the machine to recognize you.

-While not exactly cheap, the First Chair is the most affordable yet high-performance ski shell that we have found.
+While not exactly cheap, the REI Co-op First Chair GTX is the most affordable yet high-performance ski shell that we have found.
 It performs almost as well as shell jackets that cost twice as much, and it does so without compromising on materials, design, features.
 Some advanced and hardcore skiers will want an even more well-tailored and impermeable ski shell, but for most regular skiers who get out onto the hill 20 or 30 days a year, this jacket is a great deal.
 REI has an excellent warranty policy if anything should go wrong.

 — Jeff Dobronyi